-11 Top-Rated Hiking Trails at the Grand Canyon
+12 Top-Rated Hiking Trails at the Grand Canyon

 Most hiking trails at Grand Canyon National Park navigate at least some challenging terrain.
 During the summer season, visitors should avoid physical activity after 10am and throughout the heat of the day.
-Drinking plenty of water, wearing appropriate clothing, and checking in at the Visitor Center is recommended upon your visit–as well as watching your step when walking close to the edge.
+Drinking plenty of water, wearing appropriate clothing, and checking in at the visitor center is recommended upon any visit–as well as watching your step when walking close to the edge.

-Other special Grand Canyon experiences like mule rides, guided hikes, and special permitted waterfall hikes are facilitated by the National Park or within communities like Tusayan just outside the gates.
+Other special Grand Canyon experiences like mule rides, guided hikes, and special permitted waterfall hikes are facilitated by the national park or within communities like Tusayan just outside the gates.

 Explore this famous attraction with our list of the top hiking trails at the Grand Canyon.